 Some of our studies combining ALRN-6924 with other anti-cancer agents have shown the potential benefits of combination therapy.
-In in vitro testing, we have investigated the combination of more than 20 drugs with ALRN-6924, including drugs that target a variety of pathways mediated by p53, including MAPK, mTOR and CDK4/6 inhibitors, and traditional chemotherapeutic agents, including demethylating agents, such as rituximab (Rituxan®), obinutuzumab (Gazyva®), palbociclib (Ibrance®), erverolimus (Afinitor®), pembrolizumab (Keytruda®), nivolumab (Opdivo®), dabrafenib (Tafinlar®), vemurafenib (Zelboraf®), capecitabine (Xeloda®) and trifurdine/tipiracil (Lonsurf®).
+In in vitro testing, the combination of various drugs with ALRN-6924 has been investigated, including drugs that target a variety of pathways mediated by p53, including MAPK, mTOR and CDK4/6 inhibitors, and traditional chemotherapeutic agents such as demethylating agents.
 The results indicate that almost all of the selected drugs are additive or synergistic with ALRN-6924 in vitro, with the exception of dexamethasone, which was expected to have no effect on ALRN-6924 activity.
 To date, no antagonism of any tested drugs with ALRN-6924 was found.